melo601/YoutubeVancet/README.md

 Option to make SponsorBlock submitting and voting buttons appear under the video make RYD work in all layouts add more ad whitelist options such as viewing the entire list of whitelisted channels and a global video ads toggle

+# Commons installation problem and solution
+**App not installed :**
+- Free up some free storage space
+- Uninstall official YouTube Vanced client downloaded from Vanced Manager then reinstall using my APK file from my repository.
+Reason : Mismatch signature.

+**Crash when opening:**
+- Install or reinstall Vanced MicroG
+- Turn off battery optimization for Vanced MicroG
+- Wipe app data and cache
+- Reinstall YouTube Vanced client

+**There was a problem parsing the package:**
+- Check your Android version, Make sure your current Android version meet minimum required Android version.
+- Redownload APK file.